ordinaryexperts/aws-marketplace-oe-patterns-wordpress/README.md

 We are following the [3 Musketeers](https://3musketeers.io/) pattern for project layout / setup.

 First, install [Docker](https://www.docker.com/), [Docker Compose](https://docs.docker.com/compose/), and [Make](https://www.gnu.org/software/make/).

+Then run `make update-common` to fetch the shared Make commands.
+Inspect the `Makefile` and `common.mk` files to see additional commands.

 ## Feedback